VladiRashkov/E-learning/readme.md

 ## Features
 ### Users
--Students, teachers, and admins are supported. \
+- Students, teachers, and admins are supported. \
--Admins assign teachers and manage user access.\
+- Admins assign teachers and manage user access.\
--Teachers manage courses, approve enrollments, and generate student reports.\
+- Teachers manage courses, approve enrollments, and generate student reports.\
--Students can enroll in courses, track progress, rate courses, and more.
+- Students can enroll in courses, track progress, rate courses, and more.

 - Courses\
 Courses include a title, description, objectives, tags, and sections.\